 5.13 Category C: Building Demolition and Renovation Control

+Category C Control Actions consist of news actions.
+The first Category C Control Action corresponds to building demolition and renovation control.
 Fixed building sources have been identified as one of the largest source areas of PCBs in the Spokane watershed.
 Building demolition and renovation activities provide the potential to mobilize these fixed PCBs, making them more amenable to transport to the Spokane River.
 This Control Action consists of providing educational materials that inform contractors of proper methods of management of PCB‐containing materials and waste during building demolition and renovation.

 The San Francisco Estuary Institute (SFEI) conducted a study to estimate the total content of PCBs in caulk in buildings throughout the Bay Area and the potential load of PCBs from demolition and remodeling sources to San Francisco Bay (Klosterhaus et al., 2011).
 A companion project was led by the San Francisco Estuary Project (SFEP) and focused on how to reduce this load of PCBs (SFEP, 2011).
 They developed descriptions of several different management practices for managing PCBs in caulk during building demolition or remodeling, related to: